novotnyj/dataset-status-page/README.md

 - `charts` - array of charts that should be displayed on the dashboard
     - `id` - string - an unique id of this chart.
 Will be used to store data.
     - `name` - string - name of chart that will be displayed on the dashboard
-    - `showTable` - if `true` then there will be a table under the chart with the name of actor and daily dataset size
+    - `showTable` - `false` by default.
+If `true` then there will be a table under the chart with the name of actor and daily dataset size

 You will see following line in actor log: